 An alternative approach to model-based studies is to apply a dynamical adjustment diagnostic approach to observations and/or reanalyses.
-Dynamical adjustment methods have initially been developed to illustrate and quantify the role of atmospheric internal variability on long-term temperature regional trends (Wallace et al., 2012; Smoliak et al., 2015; Guan et al., 2015; Deser et al., 2016; Saffioti et al., 2016; Gong et al., 2019; Sippel et al., 2019).
+Dynamical adjustment methods have initially been developed to illustrate and quantify the role of atmospheric internal variability on long-term regional temperature trends (Wallace et al., 2012; Smoliak et al., 2015; Guan et al., 2015; Deser et al., 2016; Saffioti et al., 2016; Gong et al., 2019; Sippel et al., 2019).
 They have also been applied in other contexts such as attribution studies of regional precipitation changes (Guo et al., 2019; Lehner et al., 2018), time of emergence uncertainties (Lehner et al., 2017), influence of low-frequency oceanic modes on continental climate (O'Reilly et al., 2017) and land-atmosphere interaction studies (Merrifield et al., 2017).
 The dynamical adjustment method pioneered in Deser et al. (2016) is based on the constructed analogue approach and was initially applied using monthly mean sea level pressure and temperature fields.

-Here we investigate the possible added value of the constructed analogue dynamical adjustment approach in identifying and

-- 80 disentangling the key drivers and related physical processes of extreme events.
-We first use dynamical adjustment to assess the contribution of atmospheric circulation and other drivers to two specific and iconic extreme events: the 2009-2010 cold European winter (Wang et al., 2010; Cattiaux et al., 2011; Osborne 2011) and the 2010 Russian heat wave (Barriopedro et al., 2011; Dole et al., 2011).
-The analysis is performed at daily time scales for the two events allowing to yield insights on both the chronology and time-mean aspects.
-One key advantage of the dynamical adjustment approach is that it can be used - 85 with observational (and/or reanalyses) data without the need of additional atmospheric (or climate) model simulations.
-One limitation is that using dynamical adjustment with only observations does not allow to make statements regarding the role of any particular external forcing (for instance greenhouse gases or aerosols).
+Here we investigate the possible added value of the constructed analogue dynamical adjustment approach in identifying and disentangling the key drivers and related physical processes of extreme events.
+We first use dynamical adjustment to assess the contribution of atmospheric circulation and other drivers to two specific and iconic extreme events: the 2009-2010 cold European winter (Wang et al., 2010; Cattiaux et al., 2011; Osborne, 2011) and the 2010 Russian heat wave (Barriopedro et al., 2011; Dole et al., 2011).
+The analysis is performed at daily timescales for the two events, allowing the yield of insights on both the chronology and time-mean aspects.
+One key advantage of the dynamical adjustment approach is that it can be used with observational (and/or reanalyses) data without the need of additional atmospheric (or climate) model simulations.
+One limitation is that using dynamical adjustment with only observations does not allow us to make statements regarding the role of any particular external forcing (for instance greenhouse gases or aerosols).
 Note that this inability to make single-forcing attribution statements does not come from the dynamical adjustment itself but rather from the fact that the approach used in this work only relies on observations.
-Indeed, dynamical adjustment could also be used on large ensembles of single-forcing - 90 simulations such as those presented in Deser et al. (2020) or the ones performed under the DAMIP framework (Gillett et al., 2016).
+Indeed, dynamical adjustment could also be used on large ensembles of single-forcing simulations such as those presented in Deser et al. (2020) or the ones performed under the DAMIP framework (Gillett et al., 2016).

-Observational uncertainty estimates can be derived by using multiple products and/or perturbed-parameter observational ensemble.
-Uncertainty related to the dynamical adjustment method parameters can be estimated by adequate sampling of the atmospheric circulation and the physical variable of interest are available for a sufficiently long common period (at least 30 years).
+Observational uncertainty estimates can be derived by using multiple products and/or a perturbed-parameter observational ensemble.
+Uncertainty related to the dynamical adjustment method parameters can be estimated by adequate sampling of the latter.
+Finally, the approach can be used for any type of event as long as high-quality observational daily datasets of both atmospheric circulation and the physical variable of interest are available for a sufficiently long common period (at least 30 years).